 It’s often confusing for learners of English to remember -st, -nd, -rd, -th and put them on the appropriate numbers.

-The first two in Spanish: primero and segundo (1st and 2nd) are easy to remember.
+The first two ordinal Spanish numbers: primero and segundo (1st and 2nd) are easy to remember.

 Primero is related to primary and segundo actually sounds very close to second.